 At the front of this booklet there is a letter containing your personalised logon details which takes you through the process.

-Although the system will allow you to choose any combination of subjects, you must choose at least one from the following list:
+Although the system will allow you to choose any combination of subjects, you must choose one subject from each option block.